1NT9NS9/1NT9NS9/README.md

 ## My name is Dmitry
-#I have been investing in cryptocurrency since 2017
+#№I have been investing in cryptocurrency since 2017
 #I will introduce a telegram channel about cryptocurrency https://t.me/ROADPROFIT
 #I am developing an application for investing in cryptocurrency 👋